The Nordic Pulse

 We asked the people in the Nordics how they feel about their economic situation and the choices they make right now.
 Here is what they answered.

 The Nordics is not only a place.
 It’s a set of values we share.
 Belief in the future, sustainability and personal ambition.
 These values make the Nordic pulse.
 It’s what makes this region successful and creates value for our people.
 That’s why we’re launching the Nordic Pulse.
 A way to take the pulse of how well the society is in synch with these values during times of economic change.
-The Nordic Pulse will be updated with fresh survey data every week.
+The Nordic Pulse will be updated twice per year.

 The survey was conducted by the research agency Syno International, as an online research project using panels of opted-in participants that have agreed to be contacted to share their opinion.
 The participating respondents are selected to match the national distribution regarding age, gender, and region to provide a balanced representation of the views of the total population.
 1000 respondents in each Nordic country, Sweden, Finland, Norway, and Denmark have answered the survey as of 13 February 2023, which is a total of 4000 respondents.

 The survey continues to accumulate answers weekly in order to take the "pulse" on the Nordic society during economic fluctuations.
 The initiative, named the “Nordic Pulse”, measures four distinct aspects - sustainability, personal ambition, belief in the future, and financial literacy - to provide a comprehensive picture of Nordic society's economic well-being.

 The ability to pursue individual aspirations and goals.

 The importance of sustainability and the ability to make responsible, environmentally and socially conscious decisions.

 The level of confidence in one’s future economic prospects.

 The ability to understand and feel in control of one's personal economy, regardless of gender, age or other such differences.